ovh/docs/pages/platform/data-integration/guide_02_cli_commands_reference/guide.en-ie.md

 ### Create a workflow

-Now that we have a source and a destination, we could create a workflow to wire them together.
+Now that we have a source and a destination, we can create a workflow to wire them together.

-As you may have guess, the workflow we want to create will backup the `foo` table of the PostgreSQL database instance to the `bar` S3 bucket.
+As you may have guessed, the workflow we want to create will backup the `foo` table of the PostgreSQL database instance to the `bar` S3 bucket.

 Let's start the workflow creation with the following command: